SwissDataScienceCenter/renku/docs/tutorials/own_machine/06_customize_env.rst

     If you're working in Python, this is the ``requirements.txt`` file.
     If you're working in R, it's ``install.R``.
     Alternatively, for both R and Python, you may use Anaconda's ``environment.yml``.
-    All three of these options work natively with Renku.
+    All three of these options work with Renku.

     .. tabbed:: Python